Remove Unsightly Stretch Marks With Our State-of-the-Art Laser Treatments

-Stretch marks often affect women in pregnancy, but they can also be brought about by adolescent growth spurts, hormones, weight gain or weight gain, steroid use, body building – and sometimes there seems to be no reason at all.
-No matter the reason, stretch marks are unwelcome, not easy to remedy and previous cream and lotion treatments had no effect once a stretch mark occurred.
+Stretch marks often affect women in pregnancy, but they can also be brought about by adolescent growth spurts, hormones, weight gain, steroid use, or body building – and sometimes there seems to be no reason at all.
+No matter the reason, stretch marks are unwelcome, not easy to remedy and previous cream and lotion treatments have no effect once a stretch mark has occurred.

 - Your skin type and color

 - Severity of the stretch marks to be treated

 - Number of marks in the affected area

 For those with darker skin tones, yes.
 Because the heat from the laser can actually cause some level of hyperpigmentation in darker skins, we will provide you with a pigmentation suppression product that you will use prior to and after the treatments.

 How Quickly Can I Expect To See Results?

 Stretch mark laser treatments are not instant.
 In fact, it’s actually pretty slow going and you may think we need to “hurry up”.
 But, the process, which takes place over many months, will improve the appearance of the marks if you follow the treatment plan and practice patience.